audriusb/hblink3/README.md

 ## Description

 Will run without any additional settings.

-Default port for hotspot to use is 62030 (all hotspots include this in their firewall whitelist) Tested on ubuntu linux and on RaspberryPi 3A+
-Parrot uses 9999 Talk Group
+Default port for hotspot to use is 62030 (all hotspots include this in their firewall whitelist).
+Parrot uses 9999 Talk Group.
 Default port for HBMonitor (dashboard) is 8081.

+Tested on ubuntu linux and on RaspberryPi 3A+.

 Processes are launched by supervisord